SciML/SciMLDocs/docs/src/getting_started/fit_simulation.md

 looks vs the data at our current parameters.

 Now, just like [the first optimization tutorial](@ref first_opt), we setup our optimization problem.
-To do this, we need come up with a `pguess`, an initial condition for the parameters which is our best guess of the true parameters.
-For this we will use `pguess = [1.0, 1.2, 2.5, 1.2]`.
+To do this, we need to come up with a `pguess`, an initial condition for the parameters which is our best guess of the true parameters.
+For this, we will use `pguess = [1.0, 1.2, 2.5, 1.2]`.
-Together this looks like:
+Together, this looks like:

 ```@example odefit